 Aaker states that brand value is controlled by associated five components.
 We will understand the brand value in the next section in details but before that let’s understand these components and how are they integrated with brand value.
-This is essential for understanding the general picture of brand equity.
+This is essential for understanding the general picture of brand equity model.
 These components are:-

 - Brand Loyalty – The extent to which people are loyal to a brand